 Kya Kya Na Sahe-Mere Huzoor(1968): What a top-knotch, clappy qawwali song composed by Shankar-Jaikishan with picturization in Jeetendra and Mala Sinha…

 And it’s been a long, huge kilo collection of songs.
-Feels like a Rafi kingdom.
+Feels like a Rafi kingdom, where Rafi would be considered as the king of the singers.
 Thanks for reading!